tpcstld/ctf-writeups/selfhash.md

-To start this challenge, we are given the following domain and port.
+In this challenge, we are given the following domain and port.

 ```
 selfhash.ctfcompetition.com:1337